-In connection with our recent strategic acquisitions, there has been a significant increase of goodwill and indefinite lived intangible assets booked in our financial statements.
-As of June 30, 2016, our goodwill was RMB46.4 billion (US\$1.0 billion) and our indefinite lived intangible assets were RMB9.7 billion (US\$1.5 billion), compared to RMB2.5 billion and RMB651 million, respectively, as of June 30, 2015.
-In 2015, our acquisition of Qunar securities resulted in an RMB43.0 billion increase in our goodwill.
+In connection with our strategic acquisitions over the recent years, we recorded a significant amount of goodwill and indefinite lived intangible assets booked in our financial statements.
+As of June 30, 2019, our goodwill was RMB57.9 billion (US\$8.4 billion) and our indefinite lived intangible assets were RMB11.8 billion (US\$1.7 billion).
+In particular, our goodwill as of June 30, 2019 included RMB43.6 billion (US\$6.3 billion) attributable to the Qunar acquisition and RMB9.5 billion (US\$1.4 billion) attributable to the Skyscanner acquisition.
 ASC 350 "Intangibles-Goodwill and Other" provides that intangible assets that have indefinite useful lives and goodwill will not be amortized but rather will be tested at least annually for impairment.
 ASC 350 also requires that long-lived assets be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable from its undiscounted future cash flow.
-For 2013, 2014, 2015 and the six months ended June 30, 2016, we did not recognize any impairment charges for goodwill or intangible assets.
+For 2016, 2017, and 2018 and the six months ended June 30, 2019, we did not recognize any impairment charges for goodwill or intangible assets.
 If different judgments or estimates had been utilized, however, material differences could have resulted in the amount and timing of the impairment charge.
 We may potentially incur significant impairment charges if the recoverability of these assets become substantially reduced in the future.
 Any such impairment charges would adversely affect our results of operations and financial condition.